 They also offer a European Masters in Landscape Architecture (EMiLA).
 This programme is offered alongside four of Europe's other leading landscape architecture institutions giving you the opportunity to experience the daily life and culture of some of Europe's most diverse and exciting cities.

 Successful completion of the BA Hons or MLA leads to Licentiate membership of the Landscape Institute (CMLI).

-You would then undertake a period of mentored training while working as part of the Pathway to Chartership to become a Chartered Landscape Professional.
+You would then receive mentored training while working as part of the Pathway to Chartership to become a Chartered Landscape Professional.

 You should be familiar with computer-aided design packages such as AutoCAD.